Lawn Aeration

 Aeration Relieves Soil Compaction, Improves Airflow, Enhances Water Absorption, Boosts Nutrient Uptake, Reduces Thatch Build-Up, and Encourages Resilient Grass

 Aeration prices are based on your lawn’s size.
-Use our online lawn measuring tool, which utilizes Google Maps technology, to measure your lawn’s square footage and receive an instant price.
+Use our online lawn measuring tool, which utilizes Google Maps technology, to measure your lawn’s square footage.

 Thatching or dethatching a lawn involves using a machine called a power rake to physically remove organic matter that is not decomposing properly.
 This organic matter includes old grass clippings, tree leaves, and other materials that are not decaying effectively.
 The buildup of this organic matter is known as thatch, which typically accumulates in lawns with poor maintenance practices, such as improper watering, incorrect mowing, and the use of chemical fertilizers and weed controls.
 When a lawn lacks beneficial microbial activity, organic matter can accumulate, leading to thatch problems.